jcowey/P3/miscellaneous/comparanda.md

 Also nicely done is **Oxford Studies in Ancient Philosophy**: https://doi.org/10.1093/acprof:oso/9780198749516.001.0001
   * https://doi.org/10.1093/acprof:oso/9780198749516.003.0008
     * note the presence of both Abstract and Keywords
-      * One cannot refer to individual pages nor to individual paragraphs.
+      * It is **NOT** possible to refer to individual pages, paragraphs or sections within the article.
       * Linking to individual footnotes is possible, e.g. [ftn10](https://oxford.universitypressscholarship.com/view/10.1093/acprof:oso/9780198749516.001.0001/acprof-9780198749516-chapter-8#acprof-9780198749516-chapter-8-note-10)